espressif/esp-mdf/docs/add_new_device.md

 ### 1.4.
 Software Initialization

-This step prepares the device for starting networking or initiating the ESP-MESH communication.
-It is also key to the synchronization of components when the device is running.
+This step prepares the device for starting networking or initiating the ESP-MESH communication, and it is also key to the synchronization of components when the device is running.

 * `mdf_event_loop_init(event_cb);` initialization of application-layer event notification function
 * `mdf_reboot_event_init();` device reboot event handling